FTX co-founder Sam Bankman-Fried was arrested on 12 December by the Bahamas police for “financial offenses” against the US and The Bahamas.

 Sam Bankman-Fried: From billionaire to zero

-However, everything collapsed like a house of cards in the first 15 days of November after a damning report by CoinDesk revealed an “unusually close” connection between Bankman-Fried’s trading firm, Alameda Research, and his own cryptocurrency exchange, FTX.
+However, everything collapsed like a house of cards in less than the first 15 days of November after a damning report by CoinDesk revealed an “unusually close” connection between Bankman-Fried’s trading firm, Alameda Research, and his own cryptocurrency exchange, FTX.

 The fallout of the report was so severe that on 11 November, Bankman-Fried stepped down as CEO of FTX — of which he was a co-founder.
 The exchange, which was valued at around USD 32 billion before the storm, filed for Chapter 11 bankruptcy.